nchen35/bookingbot/README.md

 6. Holds until 1 second before open time, then spins in a tight loop until the exact moment.
 7. Clicks the target date tab via direct JS (bypassing Playwright's actionability waits).
 8. Polls every ~20ms for the BOOK NOW button of the target time and clicks it in JS the instant it appears.
-9. For tennis, if the button isn't on the current court tab, it cycles through the other court tabs.
+9. For tennis, if `--court` was set to a specific number, it targets that court first; if `any` (or no preference), it cycles through court tabs until one yields a button.
 10. On failure, retries up to 3 times with a fresh facility navigation between attempts.
 11. On success, saves a confirmation screenshot to `screenshots/`.